 Neal Sideman recovered from disabling panic disorder & agoraphobia in 1998.
-For the last 19 years, he has served as a self-help advocate, and an internationally-known coach and teacher for people recovering from panic disorder and agoraphobia.
-Neal's website, paniccure.com, has reached over 400,000 people.
-Since 1999, Neal has provided support, guidance and coaching to over 3,000 people working for their recovery from panic disorder, agoraphobia and social anxiety disorder.
+For the last 22 years, he has served as an internationally-known coach and teacher for people recovering from panic disorder and agoraphobia.
+Neal's website, paniccure.com, has reached over 800,000 people.
+Neal has provided support, guidance and coaching to over 4,000 people working for their recovery from panic attacks, panic disorder.
 Neal is the co-chair of the Public Education Committee.

 Neal and ADAA

 ADAA was essential to Neal's recovery.
 In 1997, he came across Jerilyn Ross' book "Triumph Over Fear."
 He contacted ADAA, and found his amazing CBT therapist as a result.
 After completing his recovery work, Neal joined ADAA.
 He attended his first ADAA conference in San Diego, in 1999.
 The following year, the journal of the ADAA, The ADAA Reporter, published Neal's essay: "How I Achieved My Cure of Panic Disorder and Agoraphobia: An Open Letter to Those on the Healing Path."
 Neal started giving presentations at ADAA conferences in 2005.
 In 2011, Neal was invited to participate in the newly-formed ADAA Public Education Committee, under Sally Winston's leadership.
 Sally initiated the public education webinars the following year, and Neal began hosting and then helping to organize the webinar series.
 Neal is excited to continue contributing to ADAA's mission!